-The citizens of Bartlett are very well educated compared to the average community in the nation: 35.58% of adults in Bartlett have a bachelor's degree or even advanced degree.
+The education level of Bartlett citizens is very high relative to the national average among all cities (21.84%): 35.58% of adults in Bartlett have a bachelor's degree or even advanced degree.

 The per capita income in Bartlett in 2010 was $32,876, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $131,504 for a family of four.
 However, Bartlett contains both very wealthy and poor people as well.